acend/kubernetes-basics-training/content/en/docs/additional-concepts/hpa/_index.md

 NAME                                                      REFERENCE                        TARGETS        MINPODS   MAXPODS   REPLICAS   AGE horizontalpodautoscaler.autoscaling/hpa-demo-deployment   Deployment/hpa-demo-deployment   cpu: 46%/50%   1         10        6          42h
 ```

-When you stop the `load-generator` you also see that the Deployment scales back to 1 replica.
+Stop the `load-generator` by closing the terminal.
+You will see that the deployment scales back to 1 replica.